check-spelling/zephyr/doc/contribute/guidelines.rst

 "Intentional", the action to "Ignore", owner to your own account and add a comment why the issue is considered false positive or intentional.

-Update the related Github issue in the zephyr project with the details, and only close it after completing the steps above on scan service website.
+Update the related GitHub issue in the zephyr project with the details, and only close it after completing the steps above on scan service website.
 Any issues closed without a fix or without ignoring the entry in the scan service will be automatically reopened if the issue continues to be present in the code.